UAE: 9-year-old suffers cardiac arrest, 'brought back to life' from critical condition

 Respiratory support, aftercare

 Dr Magdy Thakeb, consultant and head of department, ENT, performed a procedure called tracheostomy on Karim.
 “This involves creating an opening in the neck to facilitate breathing when the upper airway is compromised or when prolonged ventilation support is needed.
-After the initial resuscitation efforts and stabilization in the intensive care unit, Karim required ongoing respiratory support to ensure adequate oxygenation.
-The tracheostomy provided a more secure airway, allowing for better management of his breathing needs without the risks associated with prolonged endotracheal intubation.”
+After the initial resuscitation efforts and stabilisation in the intensive care unit, Karim required ongoing respiratory support to ensure adequate oxygenation.
+The tracheostomy provided a more secure airway, allowing for better management of his breathing needs without the risks associated with prolonged intubation.”

 Aftercare involved consultations with specialists in neurology, neurosurgery, urology, and otolaryngology.